 Some young stars do not make the transition from child stardom to continued success in the same field as an adult.
-Sometimes,of course, as in the case of Macaulay Culkin ( pictured above), this is by choice.
+Sometimes, of course, as in the case of Macaulay Culkin, this is by choice.

-If, however, it is not by choice, the young adult may become depressed by believing the best part of his/her life is already over and that the rest of his/her life will, by comparison, be one massive disappointment and anticlimax.
-This may result in the adoption of unhelpful coping mechanism such as over-reliance on alcohol and drugs (indeed, obtaining these may be facilitated if s/he accumulated a large amount of wealth as a child star, thus increasing temptation).
+If, however, it is not by choice, the young adult may become depressed by believing the best part of his life is already over and that the rest of his life will, by comparison, be one massive disappointment and anticlimax.
+This may result in the adoption of unhelpful coping mechanisms such as over-reliance on alcohol and drugs (indeed, obtaining these may be facilitated if s/he accumulated a large amount of wealth as a child star, thus increasing temptation).

 David Hosier BSc Hons; MSc; PGDE(FAHE).